-2.3 Installing SILE
+2.1 Installing SILE

-First of all, we need to get SILE running on our computer.
-Ready to use packages are available for macOS and many Linux distributions.
+Ready-to-use packages are available for macOS and many Linux distributions.
 Details for those we know about are listed in the sections below.
-Many other Linux distributions without native packages can also take advantage of either Linuxbrew or Nix packaging.
-For all other systems you will need to follow the steps to download and compile the source yourself.
-Alternatively, Docker containers are also available for use on any system that can run them.
+If your Linux distribution doesn't have native packages, fear not!
+You can also use either Linuxbrew or Nix packaging.

+For other operating systems, you will need to download and compile the source code yourself, following the steps outlined below.
+Alternatively, Docker containers are available for use on any compatible system.

-2.3.1 macOS
+2.1.1 macOS

-For macOS, the recommended way to install SILE is through the Homebrew package manager.
-Once you have Homebrew running (see http://brew.sh), installing SILE is as easy as running:
+For macOS users, the recommended method for installing SILE is through the Homebrew package manager.
+Once Homebrew is up and running (see http://brew.sh), you can install SILE effortlessly by running:

-'''

-$ brew install sile
+\$ brew install sile

-'''